 You can also hop on one of the southbound Belize City - Punta Gorda buses and tell the driver that you want to get off at the Hopkins section.
 Here, (shared) taxis are waiting to take the travellers the 7 km (4.5 mi) into town.
 It cost us 5 USD per person but we are not sure if we should have paid 5 BZD...
 It was well worth to avoid the long walk though.

 The Cockscomb Basin Wildlife Sanctuary is the world's only Jaguar Preserve.
 You probably won’t find a Jaguar.
 What you will find is plenty of hiking trails.
 The tiger fern trail is the prettiest.
 It ends at a beautiful waterfall.
 Make sure to explore the second pool as it’s more secluded and nicer for a dip.
 The trail is around 6 km (3.7 mi) round trip and is mostly uphill on the way to the waterfall and mostly downhill on the way back.
+You can also go tubing.

 San Ignacio is our favourite city in Belize.
 It features amazing street food and is also the hub for the adventure excursions in the west of the country.

-If you’re there on a Saturday, make sure to explore the vibrant market and try some pupusas.
+Make sure to explore the vibrant market and try some pupusas.
 You can find a lot of bars and restaurants along Burns Avenue.
-Many travel bloggers recommend Ko-Ox Han Nah and rightly so - the food is delicious and affordable and the service lovely.
+Many travel bloggers recommend Ko-Ox Han Nah and rightly so – the food is delicious and affordable and the service lovely.

 First, you have to make your way back the way you came on a northbound bus to Belmopan.
 Here you have to change to a westbound bus.
 For us, this experience was a bit confusing.
 The next bus to San Ignacio was already fully booked.
 We had to wait for this bus to leave to be able to buy tickets for the next bus.
 We ended up waiting in the cage-like waiting area for over two hours.
 Normally, you can just jump on the bus and buy your ticket there...

-The ATM cave is the adventure of a lifetime.
-You climb and swim through a cave - whilst you can explore Mayan artefacts and history - a unique combination.
+The ATM Cave is the adventure of a lifetime.
+You climb and swim through a cave – whilst you can explore Mayan artefacts and history – a unique combination.

 A 40 minutes hike leads to the entrance of the cave.
 You have to cross the river three times.
 To reach the cave entrance, you have to swim for a few meters.
 Afterwards, you wade through less or more deep water.